microbit-foundation/micropython-microbit-stubs/discrepancies.md

 NO_PULL etc. aren't available on MicroBitDigitalPin.
 You need to use the instances to access.
 Can/should we model this?

-py:method::[a-z] shows broken docs where it's not rendered on readthedocs.
+py:method::[a-z] shows broken docs which are not rendered on readthedocs.

 duplicate definition of MicroBitAnalogDigitalPin in the docs.